fabrizioaymone/suitability-of-Forward-Forward-and-PEPITA-learning/README.md

-# Suitability of Forward-Forward learning to Tiny Devices
+# Suitability of Forward-Forward and PEPITA Learning to MLCommons-Tiny benchmarks
 This repository contains the spreadsheet("analysis.ods") of the quantitative analysis performed for the paper "Suitability of Forward-Forward and PEPITA Learning to MLCommons-Tiny benchmarks".

 ## Brief description
 The objective of the analysis is to evaluate the performances in terms of memory usage and complexity of a learning procedure X on a certain model Y tackling a task T on a dataset D. of a learning procedure X on a certain model Y tackling a task T on a dataset D. The learning procedures are Backpropagation (BP), Forward-Forward (FF), PEPITA (PEP), MEMPEPITA (MPE).
 The models evaluated were respectively named DS-CNN, MobileNet, ResNet and AutoEncoder (AE).
 The datasets used were Speech Commands (SC), Visual Wake Words (VWW), Cifar10 and ToyADMOS.
+The precise structure and the source code of these models are publicly available in the [mlcommons/tiny repository](https://github.com/mlcommons/tiny).
 For more information, read the original paper.

 ## Methodology
 ### Assumptions